Get an Internship or Co-op

 Internships and Co-ops are designed to provide MiraCosta students with workplace experience and new or improved skills.
-Students must have an internship placement or have a job to be eligible to enroll.
-The Career Center can help students find internship placements and jobs.
+Learn more about the Internship Process.

 - Develops workplace learning objectives with the instructor.

-- Completes monthly hours reports on Blackboard verifying time worked.
+Reports monthly hours on Canvas verifying time worked.
 For each unit of credit, students must intern a minimum of 60 non-paid hours or 75 paid hours.

 - Completes required assignments.

 - Adheres to the program requirements as outlined in the Syllabus (PDF).

 - Submits assignments and monthly hours reports via Canvas.
 Please contact the Student Help Desk or the Career Center if you need assistance.